 If someone in your life is showing signs of meth abuse, you might feel like nothing you’re saying or doing is helping.
 You might feel hopeless and helpless.
 But according to Crystal Meth Anonymous (CMA), they suggest you learn more about what crystal meth is and why people take it.
 Learning about the addiction is a good first step in understand what’s happening to your loved one.
 From there, you can decide what kind of treatment your loved one may need.

 We’d like to help.
-At Northbound, we offer oneEighty, our residential sub-acute detox to help with the immediate withdrawal and transition gently away from the using lifestyle.
+At Northbound, a meth addiction rehab center in Orange County, we offer oneEighty, our residential sub-acute detox to help with the immediate withdrawal and transition gently away from the using lifestyle.
 From there, we offer a full continuum of care for the meth addict.
-From residential treatment, we walk with our clients as they fight their addiction.
-With our In Vivo treatment, we slowly introduce them back into the real world, and teach them how to live without any mind-altering chemicals.
+At our meth addiction treatment center in Orange County, we walk with our clients as they fight their addiction.
+With our In Vivo treatment at Northbound, we slowly introduce them back into the real world, and teach them how to live without any mind-altering chemicals.
 We even offer Collegebound, a program for those who want to pursue an education while in treatment.
 And then there’s Careerbound, for those who want to find a job and build a career while in treatment.
 We walk with our clients as they put down the pipe and pick up new life skills.

 Get Treatment for Meth Addiction at Northbound